 - I started by baking the cakes.
+You can refer to the instructions for mixing the cake batter here.
 I divided the batter into 3 cake tins and once the cake were baked, I cooled at room temperature for about 30 minutes and them wrapped them in cling wrap and refrigerated them to cool them down faster.

 - The wrap helps the cakes from drying out in the refrigerator.